-(a) The entity conducting the audit shall follow the following procedures:

-(1) An entity conducting an on site audit must give the pharmacy at least seven days written notice before conducting an initial audit;

-(2) an audit that involves clinical or professional judgment must be conducted by or in consultation with a licensed pharmacist;

-(3) the period covered by the audit may not exceed two years from the date that the claim was submitted to or adjudicated by the entity;

-(4) the pharmacy may request an extension not to exceed seven days from the date of an originally scheduled on-site audit;

-(5) the pharmacy may use the records of a hospital, physician or other authorized practitioner to validate the pharmacy record;

-(6) any legal prescription, in compliance with the requirements of the state board of pharmacy, may be used to validate claims in connection with prescriptions, refills or changes in prescriptions;

-(7) each pharmacy shall be audited under the same standards and parameters as other similarly situated pharmacies; and

-(8) the entity must establish a written appeals process.

-(b) The entity conducting the audit shall also comply with the following requirements:

-(1) A finding of overpayment or underpayment must be based on the actual overpayment or underpayment and not a projection based on the number of patients served having a similar diagnosis or on the number of similar orders or refills for similar drugs;

-(2) the entity conducting the audit shall not use extrapolation in calculating the recoupments or penalties for audits, unless required by state or federal contracts;

-(3) the auditing company or agent may not receive payment based on a percentage of the amount recovered, unless required by contracts; and

-(4) interest may not accrue during the audit period.
+- (a) The entity conducting the audit shall follow the following procedures: - (1) An entity conducting an on site audit must give the Pharmacy at least seven (7) days written notice before conducting an initial audit; - (2) An audit that involves clinical or professional judgment must be conducted by or in consultation with a licensed pharmacist; - (3) The period covered by the audit may not exceed two years from the date that the claim was submitted to or adjudicated by the entity; - (4) The Pharmacy may request an extension not to exceed seven (7) days from the date of an originally scheduled on-site audit; - (5) The Pharmacy may use the records of a hospital, physician or other authorized practitioner to validate the pharmacy record; - (6) Any legal prescription, in compliance with the requirements of the state board of pharmacy, may be used to validate claims in connection with prescriptions, refills or changes in prescriptions; - (7) Each Pharmacy shall be audited under the same standards and parameters as other similarly situated Pharmacies; and - (8) The entity must establish a written appeals process. - (b) The entity conducting the audit shall also comply with the following requirements: - (1) A finding of overpayment or underpayment must be based on the actual overpayment or underpayment and not a projection based on the number of patients served having a similar diagnosis or on the number of similar orders or refills for similar drugs; - (2) The entity conducting the audit shall not use extrapolation in calculating the recoupments or penalties for audits, unless required by state or federal contracts; - (3) The auditing company or agent may not receive payment based on a percentage of the amount recovered, unless required by contracts; and - (4) Interest may not accrue during the audit period.

-Pharmacy audit integrity act - Same; audit reports; recoupment and repayment of funds; access to audit information (KS ST 65-16, 124)
+Pharmacy audit integrity act - Same; audit reports; recoupment and repayment of funds; access to audit information (Kan.
+Stat. § 65-16, 124)

-(a) Any preliminary audit report must be delivered to the pharmacy within 60 days after the conclusion of the audit.
-Any pharmacy shall be allowed at least 30 days following receipt of the preliminary audit to provide documentation to address any discrepancy found in the audit.
-Any final audit report shall be delivered to the pharmacy within 120 days after receipt of the preliminary audit report or final appeal, whichever is later.

-(b) Recoupment of any disputed funds or repayment of funds to the entity by the pharmacy, if permitted pursuant to contracts, shall occur, to the extent demonstrated or documented in the pharmacy audit findings, after final internal disposition of the audit including the appeals process.
-If the identified discrepancy for an individual audit exceeds \$20,000, any future payments to the pharmacy may be withheld pending finalization of the audit.
+- (a) Any preliminary audit report must be delivered to the Pharmacy within sixty (60) days after the conclusion of the audit.
+Any Pharmacy shall be allowed at least 30 days following receipt of the preliminary audit to provide documentation to address any discrepancy found in the audit.
+Any final audit report shall be delivered to the Pharmacy within one hundred twenty (120) days after receipt of the preliminary audit report or final appeal, whichever is later. - (b) Recoupment of any disputed funds or repayment of funds to the entity by the Pharmacy, if permitted pursuant to contracts, shall occur, to the extent demonstrated or documented in the pharmacy audit findings, after final internal disposition of the audit including the appeals process.
+If the identified discrepancy for an individual audit exceeds twenty thousand dollars (\$20,000), any future payments to the Pharmacy may be withheld pending finalization of the audit.
 Unless otherwise required by the federal or state law, any audit information may not be shared.
-Auditors shall only have access to previous audit reports on a particular pharmacy conducted by the same entity.
+Auditors shall only have access to previous audit reports on a particular Pharmacy conducted by the same entity.

-Pharmacy audit integrity act - Same; final report; availability (KS ST 65-16, 125)
+Pharmacy audit integrity act - Same; final report; availability (Kan.
+Stat. § 65-16, 125)

-(a) Any auditing entity, upon request of the plan sponsor, shall provide a copy of the final report, including the disclosure of any money recouped in the audit.
-The pharmacy may provide a copy of the report to the commissioner of insurance, provided such report shall not contain any personally identifiable health information in violation of the provisions of the health insurance portability and accountability act of 1996 (Pub.
+(a) Any auditing entity, upon request of the Plan Sponsor, shall provide a copy of the final report, including the disclosure of any money recouped in the audit.
+The Pharmacy may provide a copy of the report to the commissioner of insurance, provided such report shall not contain any personally identifiable health information in violation of the provisions of the health insurance portability and accountability act of 1996 (Pub.
 L. No. 104-191).

-Pharmacy audit integrity act - Same; application of the act (KS ST 65-16, 126)
+Pharmacy audit integrity act - Same; application of the act (Kan.
+Stat. § 65-16, 126)